gradle/native-samples/README.md

 # Swift and C++ Sample Projects

-This repository holds several sample Gradle builds which demonstrate how to use Gradle to build Swift/C++ libraries and applications.
+This repository holds several sample Gradle builds which demonstrate how to use Gradle to build Swift/C++ libraries and applications as [introduced in our blog post](https://blog.gradle.org/introducing-the-new-cpp-plugins).

 Each sample build is listed below with a bit of information related to the features of Gradle that are demonstrated in that build.
 Each sample is functionally